synnea/the-modern-witcher/README.md

 3. I staged and committed the requirements.txt and Procfile to my project repository.

 4. I went to heroku.com, logged in, and clicked on the "New" button in the dashboard to create a new app.
-I named it 'tanDev' and set its region to Europe.
+I named it 'the-modern-witcher' and set its region to Europe.

 5. In the heroku dashboard for the application, I clicked on "Settings" > "Reveal Config Vars".
-Then, I set the Port, IP, MongoURI and Secret Key variables.
+Then, I set the Port, IP, PostgreSQL and Secret Key variables.

 6. From my terminal window, I logged into heroku using "heroku login --interactive."
 After entering my credentials, I registered heroku as a remote destination for my project with "heroku git remote."
 I then pushed my project to heroku with "git push heroku."